-• Democratization of financial services to include underbanked small businesses and individuals: The \$5.4 trillion global trade finance ecosystem accounts for 6 percent of global GDP and is dominated by small and medium enterprises (SMEs).8 These serve as the backbone of the global trade economy, accounting for 95 percent of the firms and 60-70 percent of employment,9 but they are faced with significant obstacles related to financing.
-There is significant unmet trade finance demand, estimated to be \$1.7 trillion,10 along with high rejection rates from banks due to elevated credit and fraud risks.
+• Democratization of financial services to include underbanked small businesses and individuals: The \$5.4 trillion global trade finance ecosystem accounts for 6 percent of global GDP and is dominated by small and medium enterprises (SMEs).
+These serve as the backbone of the global trade economy, accounting for 95 percent of the firms and 60-70 percent of employment, but they are faced with significant obstacles related to financing.
+There is significant unmet trade finance demand, estimated to be \$1.7 trillion, along with high rejection rates from banks due to elevated credit and fraud risks.
 There is added operational complexity stemming from due diligence requirements and the need to navigate the regulatory differences across jurisdictions.
 Digitization of trade processes and trade finance utilizing blockchain could increase transparency and efficiency.
+Early-stage digital platforms such as Marco Polo Network (a consortium of approximately 45 banks) and we.trade by IBM (with 15 banks in Europe) are leveraging blockchain solutions to provide real-time visibility into facilitated trades, payments, and working capital financing.